edebbyi/Portfolio/README.md

-  # Schema and Focused Views
+# Deborah Imafidon

-  This is a code bundle for Schema and Focused Views.
-The original project is available at https://www.figma.com/design/7OfrYp6a0rUf5guWUiFuAj/Schema-and-Focused-Views.
+This portfolio presents my work at the intersection of product, data, and mission-driven systems.
+The design is inspired by ER diagrams and MySQL schema layouts to emphasize structure, relationships, and clarity.

 ## Running the code

-  Run `npm i` to install the dependencies.
+Run `npm i` to install dependencies.

 Run `npm run dev` to start the development server.